 To collect your data, use our brief surveys, hold focus groups, and count the number of community members who participate in your summer program as a result of your targeted outreach efforts.
 Our data collection methods ensure that the project can be implemented manageably by staff and that the project will generate valuable data:

 - Surveys are easy for staff to distribute, and counting is also simple.
-This data collection method is more like that of output measures, and CLA will collate your library’s results to help clearly show the impact of the library’s summer programs.
+This data collection method is more like that of output measures, and CLA will collate your library’s results to help clearly show the impact of your library’s summer programs.